sjsj0/Face_Detection_OpenCV/README.md

 # Face_Detection_OpenCV
-A basic face detection program using OpenCV
+A basic face detection program using OpenCV.
+We are using HaarCascade to detect faces.